“What if artificial intelligence becomes conscious autonomous beings?”

 When and how did your project start?

 During the 2020 lockdown, my friends and I started a virtual book club.
 The pandemic renewed our sense of urgency about climate change and led to many readings and conversations on how we might adapt as individuals and “a people.”
-The implications of those readings shuttered my notion of techno-optimism and drew me to the intersection of technology and the environment.
+The implications of these writings altered my faith in techno-solutionism and drew me to investigate the role of technologies in climate change.
 During my research, I read about how tech industry “thought-leaders” routinely listed artificial intelligence as a more severe threat to humanity than Climate Change.
 These statements seemed comical given the current state of general AI versus climate researchers’ dire projections.

-What if artificial general intelligence becomes conscious, autonomous beings?
+What if artificial general intelligence becomes autonomous beings?
 Though “AI” manifests itself as software machine learning applications, it depends on a ubiquitous hardware infrastructure that requires constant human maintenance and temperature control.
-Given the sufficient data, a self-aware AI agent might very likely recognize the necessity of radical change to prevent hardware failure.
-I wanted to speculate a possible future where an autonomous AI agent spends all its resources computing an equilibrium among humans, ecosystems, and machines.
+In order to reach a general level of intelligence, an intelligent system will need to understand how it’s situated in the environment.
+I wanted to speculate about a future where an AI agent has an experience of embodiment and tries to negotiate its existence with the surrounding ecosystems.

 What is the profile of the project collaborators?